Midnightlight/Raspberry_AppDev/README.md

 **3. Operating Instruction**

-        - Run command "make" to build the project.
-        - Run command "./sound.out" to run the project.

 3.1 Run a program that records the frequency and peaks from the sound card.

         1. Prepare all the files from this resporitory into your Raspberry Pi's directory.